ERP Systems – When DIY is NOT the answer

 We all know of our favourite stories of in-house system implementation projects that started so well at the launch party.
 They then seemed to fail by degrees – thus wasting time and money whilst slowing business growth — a far worse outcome than a bit of a leak here and there.

 So, in the interests of domestic harmony, I started my search for outside help, and I’m pleased to say had a very successful “implementation”.
 It was on time, within budget and wow, that new shower is just brilliant.
 How did that work then?
 Well, I’ll share my observations.

-Choosing my supplier
+Choosing my supplier of ERP systems

 To me, the key questions here are – did they respond quickly, did they listen to what I wanted and did I feel I could trust them?

 Good: What sort of shower would you like?

 Bad: I can fit this small (cheap) one next week.

 Once I’d explained what we wanted then it was essential to get a fixed price, clearly said in English not “Plumberish”.